2018 Prairie on Farms Field Days - Dates Coming Soon!

-The Prairie on Farms Program at the Tallgrass Prairie Center is providing four field days this year.
-Two were held in June and two will be offered in September.
+The Prairie on Farms Program at the Tallgrass Prairie Center is providing two field days this year.
 The field days will address how to plant successful native prairie plantings on agricultural fields.
 The field days are free and welcome to the public, conservation planners, technical service providers, landowners, land managers or anyone interested in learning more about the role native prairie vegetation can play on farms for water quality improvement, monarch recovery efforts and increasing habitat for wildlife and pollinators.
 Attendees will learn site preparation and planting techniques, the benefits of first year establishment mowing, how to determine the proper seed mix for your site, how to evaluate the success of your native vegetation planting and much more!

 First year establishment mowing, in field prairie strip, Dysart, Iowa.
 July 23, 2015.